 What is Crib 7?

-Crib 7 is a larger crib than Crib 5.
-Sorry, that didn’t help did it?
-It is the right answer but I’ll explain!
+Crib 7 uses a larger wooden crib than Crib 5.
+That is the right answer, but here is the explanation.

 Leave a Reply